ceddlyburge/notes-from-talks/software-craftsmanship-2019/james birnie what does great architecture look like.md

 - often won't have absolute numbers (but the relative / change in numbers is still useful)

-unit tests are fitness functions, can use them size of commits (related to coupling) number of releases performance ones are easy size of change per releases
+unit tests are fitness functions, can use them size of commits (related to coupling).
+I already do this, check me out. number of releases performance ones are easy size of change per releases